MicrosoftDocs/OData-docs/Odata-docs/webapiauth/how-permissions-are-applied.md

 `UpdateTaxRate`        | `OperationRestrictions` of `UpdateTaxRate` unbound action `TopProduct.Read`      | `ReadRestrictions` of `TopProduct` singleton

-## CRUD operations on entity sets and singleton
+## CRUD operations on entity sets and singletons

-For CRUD operations on entity sets and singleton, the permissions of the corresponding insert/update/delete/read restrictions are applied.
+For CRUD operations on entity sets and singletons, the permissions of the corresponding insert/update/delete/read restrictions are applied.

 Endpoint                     | Required permission scopes
 -----------------------------|----------------------